Ratchet-tools/Test/README.md

    </td>
    <td>
-                This variable contains URL to access application frontend after installation.
-The &lt;HOSTNAME_FROM_SERVICE&gt; pattern should be replaced with either valid IP or host name.
-In case you are going to use host name ensure that it exactly pointing to correct Kubernetes cluster IP address.  <b>Example:</b> <BR>
+    This variable contains URL to access application frontend after installation. <BR> The &lt;HOSTNAME_FROM_SERVICE&gt; pattern should be replaced with either valid IP or host name. <BR>
+    In case you are going to use host name ensure that it exactly pointing to correct Kubernetes cluster IP address. <BR>
+    <b>Example:</b> <BR>

 ```yaml
 host: https://192.168.49.2:30910/vf/ui/ <BR>